merclangrat/merclangrat.github.io/pkgsrc-solaris10/index.md

 ## The system python

-Better to have `python3` and `python` symlinked to /usr/pkg/bin/python.
-There's /usr/sfw/bin/python coming with Solaris, it's version 2.3.3.
+Better to have `python3` and `python` symlinked to `/usr/pkg/bin/python3.12`.
+There's `/usr/sfw/bin/python` coming with Solaris, its version is 2.3.3.
 Quite old, eh?

 ## GCC 9

-I wasn't able to build the package (`devel/gcc9`), but I was able to built it just from source.
-It took ca. 2 days to build it on my Sun Blade 100.
+I wasn't able to build the package (`devel/gcc9`) using OpenCSW's gcc5, but I was able to build it from source.
+It took ca. **2 days** to build it on my Sun Blade 100.

 ```bash
 -bash-3.2# /usr/local/bin/gcc9.5 -v